patlegris/On-off-Studio/wp-content/plugins/content-views-query-and-display-post-page/README.txt

 **in Step 1:**

+* display latest posts without doing anything (by default, latest posts will be selected)
-* query any posts by IDs, category, tag, author, keyword, status
+* display any posts by ID, category, tag, author, keyword, status
-* query child pages of a parent page
+* display child pages of a parent page
 * include/exclude posts to display
 * sort posts by Id, Title, Date in ascending, descending order
 * limit number of posts to display